whatphilipcodes/whatphilipdoes/content/projects/entity.md

     alt: a hand putting a lighter into the scanning bed
     cols: 5 / 7
   - src: /projects/entity/story/02-lighter-scan.jpg
-    alt: the scanned image of the lighter
+    alt: a scanned image of a lighter
     cols: 3 / 5
     smnarrow: true
   - src: /projects/entity/story/03-lighter-output.jpg
     alt: the decayed entity which was generated from the scanned image
-    cols:  full / full
+    cols:  3 / 5
+    smnarrow: true
 ---
 A lightstrip illuminating the scanning bed indicates that the installation is ready for the next input.
 When a new object is placed on the surface, the lights fade out while the scanning process begins.
 Once the input has been analyzed, the new entity is projected onto the ceiling.
 ::